Is Client-Side Image Compression Safe?

 Common Misconceptions About Browser Tools

-Developers should verify claims rather than rely on assumptions.
+Developers should verify claims by watching network requests during compression rather than relying on marketing copy.

 Performance Tradeoffs of Client-Side Image Compression

-From a page speed perspective, client-side compression shifts work from the server to the user’s device.
+From a page speed perspective, client-side compression shifts processing work from the server to the user's device.

 For casual use and small batches, client-side compression works exceptionally well.
-For bulk processing at scale, it may not be ideal.
+For bulk processing at scale across an entire image library, server-side or hybrid approaches are more practical.

 SEO and Image Quality Considerations